dupjpr/INSURE/README.md

 ## Description :page_facing_up:

-This is a landing page that have information about a company.
-In this exercise, I used SASS to design the style of the page.
-It is a web page adaptable to different screen sizes, different breakpoints and styles added.
+This is a landing page of a company where the information is displayed in three basic sections.
+This is a responsive web page and have four breakpoints, 480px, 768px, 1024px and 1440px.

-Technologies
+## Built With

 * HTML.
 * CSS.
 * SASS.